ADoekhie/Geeetech-i3-Pro-W/README.md

  Use this firmware to restore to stock or upgrade to Marlin 1.1.9

 ## Neccesary modifications
- Change to following to your setup specifications (as it is setup to mine right now)
+ Change the following to your setup specifications (as it is setup to mine)

 	X_PROBE_OFFSET_FROM_EXTRUDER
 	Y_PROBE_OFFSET_FROM_EXTRUDER